particle-iot/docs/src/content/reference/ios.md

 The iOS SDK consists of two parts: (1) the Cloud SDK and (2) the Device Setup library, the first is an API wrapper that enables your mobile app to interact with internet-connected hardware through the Particle Device Cloud while the latter is a library allows you to easily create a setup wizard for allowing your app users to setup their devices.

+## Requirements

+iOS Cloud SDK supports iOS 8.0 and up, Device Setup Library supports iOS 9.0 and up.

+## Support and Contributions

+- If you **need help**, visit the [Mobile category](http://community.particle.io/c/mobile) in our [community forums](http://community.particle.io) for discussion, troubleshooting, and feedback around the iOS Cloud SDK and Device Setup library.
+- If you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue in the appropriate repo [on GitHub](https://github.com/search?q=org%3Aparticle-iot+ios&unscoped_q=ios), and apply the `bug` label.
+- If you **have a feature request**, open an issue in the appropriate repo [on GitHub](https://github.com/search?q=org%3Aparticle-iot+ios&unscoped_q=ios), and apply the `enhancement` label.
+- If you **want to contribute**, submit a pull request.
+Also be sure to check out [the contribution guidelines](http://particle-iot.github.io/#contributions), and sign our [CLA](https://docs.google.com/a/particle.io/forms/d/1_2P-vRKGUFg5bmpcKLHO_qNZWGi5HKYnfrrkd-sbZoA/viewform).

 ## iOS Cloud SDK

 ### Introduction